jinahya/bit-io/README.md

 ```
 ### Creating `BitInput`
 #### Using `DefaultBitInput`
-Construct with an already created a `ByteInput`.
+Construct with an already existing `ByteInput`.
 ```java
 final ByteInput delegate = createByteInput();